16X20 Brubaker filmholder. Virtually like new. Traditional design. Double sided. $500

 I was testing a lens.
 I was having trouble focusing the lens.
 I switched to a Deardorff GG.
 Focusing was much easier.
 The problem was the GG.
 The other GG looked good, but simply didn't perform well.
 Quality ground glass is essential.
 You can count on Deardorff and other name brand view camera GG to be of high quality.
 Occasionally I will find too coarse GG in a view camera back being offered by used camera dealers at camera shows.
 It doesn't do any good to explain to the dealer that his GG is no good.
 He either does not understand or does not care.
 In such a case, I must buy or not buy based upon the need to replace the low quality GG.
 I only sell quality GG.
 My GG is guaranteed to perform to your satisfaction or your money back.
 Once, when Deardorff was out of GG, I ordered a GG from Wisner.
 Wisner's GG performed well, but Wisner didn't inform me that they had different thicknesses of GG available.
 Wisner simply gave me a price on their least expensive and thinest GG in order to make the sale.
 So specify thickness when ordering GG.
 Some cameras call for thin GG.
 You may want thin GG because it is lighter.
 Thicker GG is more durable, however.
 Also, Wisner will only sell GG with square corners.
 I needed GG with cut corners.
 Wisner does not sell GG with cut corners because there is risk in breaking the GG when cutting the corners.
 Wisner allows you to bear that risk.
 Also, it takes time to cut the corners.
 I will cut the corners for you, but I must charge for the risk and the time.
 Deardorff cameras and most wood cameras require cut corners because the wood turns up at the corners.
 Also, most photographers prefer GG with cut corners so they may see the lens aperture.
 With most lenses, if you can see the full circular aperture from the GG corner, the lens will cover that corner.
 Oftentimes, you need GG of special sizes and thicknesses for cameras such as Linhof, Sinar and Plaubel.

-11X14 GG, ruled, with about 1" squares, with cut corners, supplied by Jack Deardorff, but not labeled, New, $100
+11X14 GG, ruled, with about 1" squares, square corners, supplied by and labeled Wisner, New, $100

 8X10 GG, plain, high quality government surplus, probably made by Kodak, cut corners, 0.090" thick, with slight mottling due to having been stored between sheets of cardboard for years, $50